shacharm2/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Validatoin and Test sets results

-* val acc 0.990
+* val accuracy 98.2 [%]
-* test acc 0.966
+* test accuracy 97.3 [%]

 # Web traffic signs

 Images have been found on the web.
 Some images are public stock images with markings on them.
 Some are at a different angle, some differ in size - a little further or taken at a close distance (a stop sign from below and very large).
 Another example - a priority work sign with another circular sign attached behind him forms an unseen shape around the triangular traffic sign shape.

-Nonetheless, if these can be easily identified by a human eye, it should be expected to have similar identification capabilities from the network:
+Nonetheless, if these can be easily identified by a human eye, it should be expected to have similar identification capabilities from the network

+## Performance on New Images &  Softmax Probabilities

+* The performance on the 5 5 web set images was 100 [%] vs 97.3 [%].
+However, in these small numbers, there is virtually no accuracy in estimating the true accuracy.
+* The softmax probabilities were >99%, but slightly lower than the testset, as can be seen on the comperable top 5 teset images,

 ![3_web_images_results][3_web_images_results]